kevinsawicki/gitective/README.md

 ```

 ### Get commits in blocks of 100
-This example processes commits by filling a list with a configured amount and iteratively processing the remainig commits.
+This example collects commits into a list of a configured size and iteratively processes subsequent commit blocks.

 ```java
 CommitListFilter block = new CommitListFilter();